bastnsa/dotfiles/README.md

 cd dotfiles
 ```

-Use `stow .` to create a symbolic link for each file in `~/dotfiles`:
+Use `stow .` to create a symbolic link for every file in `~/dotfiles`:

 ```
-stow . # stow everything in the current directory
+stow .
 ```

 If you receive an error, then it's likely you have a file (or files) with matching relative paths present in your home directory.
-For example, it is possible that a `.zshrc` file already exists in your home directory.
+For example, it is possible that a `.bashrc` or `.zshrc` file already exists in your home directory.

 My recommendation is to back up any conflicting files, then `cd` back into `~/dotfiles` and finally proceed with the previous command: